-Under those regulations PSNI can calculate the time spent on each of these permitted activities at £25 per hour (thus if the activity(s) takes more than 18 hours PSNI will be in excess of the 'appropriate limit').
+Under those regulations PSNI can calculate the time spent on each of these permitted activities at $\pounds 25$ per hour (thus if the activity(s) takes more than 18 hours PSNI will be in excess of the 'appropriate limit').

-Enquiries made in relation to your requests have identified that retrieval of this information would exceed the 18 hour cost limit set under the FOI Act by the Secretary of State.
-This information is not held in a retrievable format that provides the information without manual intervention and a comprehensive search would need to be conducted to retrieve this information.
-To respond to Request 2, there are a number of relationship fields on our database which would require searches to indicate whether or not the offender was known to the victim.
-However, this information is incomplete and the different fields can provide conflicting information.
-PSNI have identified approximately 250 records during the time period requested and these would need to be examined individually to see if the relationship could be identified.
-The relevant business area has estimated that this task would take 42 hours, grossly exceeding the legislative timescale of 18 hours.
-This estimation has not taken into account the time required, to respond to the additional requests.
+Enquiries made in relation to your request have identified that retrieval of this information would exceed the 18 hour cost limit set under the FOI Act by the Secretary of State.
+This information is not held in a retrievable format and a comprehensive search on our PSNI database would need to be conducted to retrieve this information.
+There is currently no specific offence of stalking within Northern Ireland and to identify circumstances that may involve stalking would require all crimes recorded as harassment to be individually examined.
+PSNI have identified approximately 11,800 such offences recorded in the calendar years 2020 and 2021 and this would require over 1,967 hours to manually analyse each individual record, therefore grossly exceeding the legislative timescale of 18 hours.